 Casey Pruett is the Managing Director for KBR GmbH, Cologne, Germany, which primarily provides space medicine services to the ESA European Astronaut Centre (EAC).
 He has been in this role since the beginning of January 2003.
 In addition, he leads support service efforts to other national space agencies and their space life science research activities, supports aerospace medicine curricula in European universities, and was the deputy project manager for all medical and psychological elements of the 2008-2009 ESA Astronaut Selection Campaign.

 Doctor Chris Peluso

 Chris Peluso's focus of study within Medicine is in the area of Emergency Medicine, and specifically with a current and future aspiration of Wilderness Medicine, and rescue logistics and operations.
 He previously completed a combined residency with emphasis in Internal Medicine-Pediatrics before beginning his training in Emergency Medicine.
-He also spent time as a Certified Rescue Technician in Wilderness Search and Rescue prior to attending University and Medical School.
+In addition to his current fellow teams, Chris is an austere response physician with the Appalachian Mountain Rescue Team in North Carolina and Tennessee, and works as a response physician in multiple counties in North Carolina with various Search and Rescue teams.

 Mr David Nott